top of page

 Newsletter

-March 2026
+April 2026

 Hello everyone,

-Welcome to March's newsletter.
+Welcome to April's newsletter.

 Can I just remind everyone that we are still in snot season.
 I appreciate that nobody can take time off work every time their little one has a cold, so, if your little one has a mild cold -clear runny cold, a mild cough and can cope with the day without medication, then bring them in.
 However, if your child needs medication has thick green snot and a harsh cough, they need to be at home.